bschaatsbergen/terraformbyexample/content/posts/variables.md

 #### Using a variable in a module

-To use a variable in a module, you need to use `var.`
+To use a variable in a module, you need to use `var.<variable name>`

 ```terraform
 variable "bucket_name" {